-I first came to yoga as a student and then over twenty years ago discovered Iyengar Yoga under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who inspired me individually; John Shirbon also became my mentor during my teacher training.
+I first came to yoga as a student and then over twenty five years ago discovered Iyengar yoga through my mother and under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who inspired me individually.

-I was working in international policy and struggling to juggle work and travel with my young family; it was yoga which helped keep the balance.
-I decided to leave my job and began teacher training which in turn deepened my own practice and, once qualified, I began to help others discover themselves through yoga.
-I am indebted to my teacher trainers, Ursula and Sheila Haswell and have never looked back.
+I worked in international policy juggling work and travel with my young family; it was yoga which helped keep the balance.
+I left my job and began teacher training which deepened my own practice and, once qualified, I began to help others discover themselves through yoga.
+I am indebted to my initial teacher trainers, Ursula and Sheila Haswell, and have never looked back.

-I am also fortunate to attend workshops and annual professional development days led by other senior teachers, and workshops and conventions taught by teachers from India: these have included Geeta and Abhijata Iyengar and those who worked closely with BKS Iyengar before his death in 2014, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale, now based in the UK and who I regularly continue to learn from.
+I am fortunate to regularly attend workshops, professional development days and conventions across the UK led by senior teachers, including teachers from India.
+These have included Geeta and Abhijata Iyengar and those who worked closely with them and Mr Iyengar: Navaz Kamdin, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale, now based in the UK and who I regularly continue to learn from.

-Teaching is challenging, rewarding, enjoyable, even more so as I continue to learn and develop through my students, both adults and children.
+Teaching is challenging and so rewarding, even more as I continue to learn and develop through my own students too.

-I’ve also learnt the importance of maintaining a balance between my own practice and teaching as well as between yoga and my own busy family life: they help and complement the other.
+The importance of maintaining a balance between my own practice and teaching as well as between yoga and my own family life is paramount: they help and complement each other.